monadicsystems/monadicsystems.github.io/post1.md

 > **Note**
 >
-> You probably noticed that in the templating function I'm using the `toHtml` function, but in the static version of the template I was able to use a
+> You probably noticed in the templating function that I'm using the `toHtml` function, but in the static version of the template I was able to use a
 > string literal like `"The color green"` without using `toHtml`.
 This is because of how Haskell infers the types of string literals when
 > the `OverloadedStrings` language extension is enabled.
-When the `OverloadedStrings` extension is on, GHC infers the string literal `"The color green"`
+When the `OverloadedStrings` extension is on, GHC (the standard Haskell compiler) infers
-> to be of type `Html ()` automatically.
-GHC can't do this in the `personHtml` template function because the fields of the `Person` record are
+> the string literal `"The color green"` to be of type `Html ()` automatically.
+GHC can't do this in the `personHtml` template function because the fields of
-> defined as being of type `Text`.
+> the `Person` record are defined as being of type `Text`.
 We could define the `Person` type as
 >
 > ```haskell
 > data Person = Person